LagoVista/docs/Messaging/Parsing/ParsingFromHeader.md

 # Parsing from Header

-If your mesage was sent via REST or HTTP, the headers that were sent with your message will be made availale to the parsing algorithm.
+If your message was sent via REST or HTTP, the headers that were sent with your message will be made available to the parsing algorithm.

-To parse a value from a Haeder, add a field, and then select
+To parse a value from a header:
+1. Add a field

-**Search Location**
+2. Select **Search Location** header
-Header

-And Populate the field **Header Name**

-With the name of the header that contains theh field you wish to extract.
+3. Populate the field **Header Name** with the name of the header that contains the field you wish to extract

-##### Storage Type
-You will also need to add a [Storage Type](../TypeSystem/Index.md) to identify how this field should be stored.
+4. Add a [Storage Type](../TypeSystem/Index.md) to identify how this field should be stored.